park12sj/node_crawling/insta_crawling/README.md

 1. auto login to use facebook id
 2. auto login for userDataDir
-3. crawl postId, uploader's name, content, img
+3. crawl postId, uploader's name, content, img and save in mysql
+4. click lick button